cohsk/athena-alpine-rclone/FAQ.md

 Q: Why am I having trouble mounting disks with rclone browser?

 A: This feature is not supported.
 Athena-alpine-rclone is built on a container architecture within Cohesity's ecosystem.
 Currently there is limited ability to mount to containers natively.
 Over time this may evolve to support mounting.

+Q:  Why did my configs disappear?
+Where are my config files?

+A:  The early versions of rclone browser do not backup the rclone config files automatically.
+Please manually backup the rclone config files in the interim.
+The rclone config file is located in the container file system.

+Normally the config file is in your home directory as a file called .config/rclone/rclone.conf (or .rclone.conf if created with an older version).
+If $XDG_CONFIG_HOME is set it will be at $XDG_CONFIG_HOME/rclone/rclone.conf.

+If there is a file rclone.conf in the same directory as the rclone executable it will be preferred.
+This file must be created manually for Rclone to use it, it will never be created automatically.

+If you run rclone config file you will see where the default location is for you.